Space-time approximation of stochastic $p$-Laplace systems: Introduction

-In the papers \cite{BCP,CP} space-time discretizations of stochastic Navier--Stokes equations are considered.
-The paper \cite{BCP} contains a convergence analysis whereas in \cite{CP} convergence rates -- similar to our results -- were shown for the two-dimensional space-periodic problem.
-It would be of great interest to combine this with the results from this paper and to study numerical approximations for generalized Newtonian fluids as done in the deterministic case in \cite{BDR}.
+In the papers \cite{BD,BCP,CP} space-time discretizations of stochastic Navier--Stokes equations are considered.
+The paper \cite{BCP} contains a convergence analysis whereas in \cite{BD} and \cite{CP} convergence rates -- similar to our results -- were shown for the two-dimensional space-periodic problem.
+It would be of great interest to combine this with the results in our paper and to study numerical approximations of generalized Newtonian fluids, done in the deterministic case in \cite{BDR}.

+For completeness, we note that randomized numerical schemes in various settings have already appeared in the literature, in particular in the context of ordinary differential equations, evolution equations with time-irregular coefficients, uncertainty quantification or modulated Schr\"odinger equations \cite{Assyr, EKKL,Scheichl,HKS20, JN09, KW2, KWa, KW}.